PongchanokWisut/ManualTesting/README.md

 - 👋 Hi, I’m Pongchanok Wisuttipongsanon (Pluem)
 - 👀 I’m interested in working as a Software Tester
-- 🌱 I’m currently learning Software Testing by myself and just finished a Manual Testing course.
+- 🌱 I’m currently learning Software Testing by myself and just finished a Manual Testing course (Teacher Beam).
-- 📫 How to reach me : pongchanok.wisut@gmail.com   or    -tel : 081-2603820
+- 📫 How to reach me : pongchanok.wisut@gmail.com   or    Tel : 081-2603820

 - **I've finished writing Test Cases and Scenario in several projects and currently working on a full project which you will discover below ...**